Demons 2: Critical reception

-Based on 12 reviews, Demons 2 has an approval rating of 67% on Rotten Tomatoes.
+Based on 11 reviews, Demons 2 has an approval rating of 73% on Rotten Tomatoes.

 AllMovie's review was negative, writing, "putting aside the simplistic plot, lousy dialogue and atrocious acting, Demons 2 is watchable for one reason: the bloody mechanical and makeup effects by Sergio Stivaletti".
 Reviewing the film on Blu-ray, Budd Wilkins of Slant Magazine rated it 3/5 stars and wrote that it "trades in its predecessor's penchant for wall-to-wall gore in favor of surreal shocks and quasi-Cronenbergian craziness".
 Writing in a retrospective for Dread Central, Matt Serafini called it "much more a mixed bag than its predecessor" but questioned why it never led to a series.
 Serafini suggested a new generation of Italian filmmakers continue the series, including the practical effects and new wave music of Demons 2.

-Arrow Video released the first two films on Blu-ray and DVD on 30 April 2012 with a two-part comic included, entitled Demons 3.
-Part 1 came with Demons and the last part with Demons 2.
+Arrow Video released the first two films on Blu-ray and DVD on 30 April 2012 including a two-part comic titled Demons 3.
+The first part came with Demons and the last part with Demons 2.

+Sequel

+A sequel novel entitled Demoni 3.
+La rinascita ("Demons 3: The Rebirth") was written by Lamberto Bava and published by Cut-Up Publishing in 2025.
+The plot involves the demons shifting from television to social media in order to spread.